 Keep your eyes peeled for koalas and kookaburras, dolphins and turtles and, between July and November, migrating humpback whales.
 And bring your swimmers; several walking tracks end at secluded, perfect beaches.

 Noosa is often characterised as Mosman (in Sydney) by the sea, largely because of Hastings Street.

 But there’s something about Hastings Street that transcends its excesses: the endless-summer vibe, the kaftans on sales racks fluttering in the breeze, the fairy lights twinkling in the trees after dark…

-At Bistro C, Berardo’s and Sails, for instance, you can literally slip off your shoes and wriggle your toes in the sand.
+At Bistro C or Sails, for instance, you can literally slip off your shoes and wriggle your toes in the sand.

 At the very least expect to have your hair ruffled by the sea breeze; Noosa does casual and classy like nowhere else.